 4. Cyclicality: Exclude REITs and pure-play energy companies due to high cyclicality.

-Based on these criteria, companies on ‘The List’ are added or removed annually on Jan.
-1. Prices and dividends are updated weekly.
+Based on these criteria, companies are added or removed from ‘The List’ annually on January 1.
+Prices and dividends are updated weekly.

 While ‘The List’ is not a standalone portfolio, it functions admirably as an initial guide for those seeking to broaden their investment portfolio and attain superior returns in the Canadian stock market.
 Our newsletter provides readers with a comprehensive insight into the implementation and advantages of our Canadian dividend growth investing strategy.
 This evidence-based, unbiased approach empowers DIY investors to outperform both actively managed dividend funds and passively managed indexes and dividend ETFs over longer-term horizons.